$6,295 | Completing Grades 9–12

 We say our final goodbyes and head home—carrying stories, memories, and a deeper understanding of the Dominican Republic.

-Rustic Hotels Or Volunteer Centers
+Rustic Hotels and Volunteer Centers

 Rustic Facilities